Review Article

 Abstract

 Pathogen transmission pathways, such as foodborne illnesses, often involve crops contaminated with E. coli.
 Consuming these crops raw or undercooked can result in gastrointestinal infections.
 E. coli can also enter drinking water sources through contaminated soil or runoff, posing health risks.
 Soil tainted with E. coli presents a significant public health threat.
 To mitigate these risks, employing natural methods to eliminate pathogens can enhance soil health and reduce human pathogenicity.
 Proper sanitation and hygiene practices in agriculture are crucial, including safe waste management and careful handling of treated manure.
 Individuals in food service and agricultural settings must thoroughly wash their hands after handling soil or animals.
 The use of antibiotics, along with natural methods, has both pros and cons.
 This study examines antibiotic use and the application of Electrocide, an effective and safe method for pathogen management.
-We aim to understand Electrocide's in vitro applications and its effects on gut and soil microbiomes, utilizing biological, physical, and chemical approaches to enhance soil health.
+We aim to understand Electrocide’s in vitro applications and its effects on gut and soil microbiomes, utilizing biological, physical, and chemical approaches to enhance soil health.
 Research on Electrocide investigates its use of electrical fields to eliminate pathogenic microorganisms in agricultural soil and water systems.
 This method serves as an alternative to traditional chemical treatments, demonstrating effectiveness in inactivating pathogens while preserving the overall microbial community vital for soil and gut health.
 Electrocide shows significant potential in agricultural settings to reduce foodborne illnesses linked to contaminated crops.
 This work contrasts Electrocide with traditional antimicrobial methods, underscoring its lower environmental and health risks compared to chemical pesticides or antibiotics.
 Its low ecological footprint makes Electrocide an appealing alternative in an era of rising resistance to chemical treatments.
 Ensuring safe implementation of Electrocide is essential to avoid negatively affecting beneficial microbes that support healthy ecosystems and gut function.
-This study highlights Electrocide's effectiveness in vitro against various pathogens, emphasizing the importance of maintaining healthy microbiomes in both soil and gut contexts.
+Electrocide’s targeted action on pathogens in soil and water offers a promising strategy for managing agricultural risks, particularly in developing economies such as Uganda, where agriculture is vital to both the economy and food security.
+Reducing soil-borne pathogens not only ensures healthier crops but may also improve public health by lowering the risk of foodborne illnesses.
+Additionally, Electrocide’s potential in medical applications, such as combating antimicrobial resistance, offers an alternative to conventional antibiotics that are becoming less effective due to overuse and misuse.
+This study highlights Electrocide’s effectiveness in vitro against various pathogens, emphasizing the importance of maintaining healthy microbiomes in both soil and gut contexts.

-Keywords: Food borne diseases, Anti-pathogen responses, Healthy gut microbiomes surveillance, Soil microbiome health, Electrocide, Staphylococcus aureus, Streptococcus pyogenes, Escherichia coli, Klebsiella pneumoniae, Pseudomonas aeruginosa, Proteus mirabilis/vulgaris
+Keywords: Food borne diseases, Anti-pathogen responses, Healthy gut microbiomes surveillance, Public health, Food security, Developing economies, Agricultural risks, Soil microbiome health, Electrocide, Staphylococcus aureus, Streptococcus pyogenes, Escherichia coli, Klebsiella pneumoniae, Pseudomonas aeruginosa, Proteus mirabilis/vulgaris

 Introduction